cloud-gov/product/StoryLifecycle.md

 Required for compliance:

 - The deployment must follow our [Configuration Management plan](https://docs.cloud.gov/ops/configuration-management/).
-If not possible, [a new issue is filed in cg-site](https://github.com/18F/cg-site/issues) to update the plan.
+If not possible, contact the Program Management team to modify the story or discuss how to update the Configuration Management plan.
 - If the deployment includes 18F-developed code, ensure the repository is configured to run [Code Climate static analysis on each PR](https://docs.codeclimate.com/docs/github#pull-requests).
   - Code Climate scan results are reviewed, and any false positives are flagged / scanning rules are updated to exclude irrelevant files (vendored code, tests, etc).
-- [Proposed] Appropriate alerting for new stuff is set up and reporting to Riemann.

 #### Awaiting Acceptance